-However, the amount of time spent playing outside has lessened through the years.
+However, the amount of time spent playing outside has lessened over the years.

 According to an article by The Guardian, a survey revealed that three-quarters of UK children spend less time outside than prison inmates, and a fifth of the children did not play outside at all on a daily average.

-In 2014, national British newspaper The Telegraph reported in a survey of 1,000 parents, a quarter children spend less than 30 minutes a week playing outside.
-A few reasons cited for a decrease in outdoor playtime were parent’s fears and the rise of digital technology.
+In 2014, the national British newspaper The Telegraph reported in a survey of 1,000 parents, a quarter of children spend less than 30 minutes a week playing outside.
+A few reasons cited for a decrease in outdoor playtime were parents’ fears and the rise of digital technology.

 Benefits Of Mixed-Age Play